Plastic-Free Greater Manchester

 Universities and colleges offer an opportunity for a long-term shift of attitudes and leader supported action on plastics.

-In partnership with the NUS, universities and further education colleges across Greater Manchester have pledged to work together towards a shared vision of eradicating avoidable single-use plastics from catering, labs and stationery by 2022.
-This is part of a wider commitment to lead the way on sustainability and achieve carbon neutral campuses across Greater Manchester by 2038.
+In partnership with the National Union of Students, universities and further education colleges across Greater Manchester have pledged to work together towards a shared vision of eradicating avoidable single-use plastics from catering, labs and stationery by 2022.
+This is part of a wider commitment to lead the way on sustainability and achieve carbon-neutral campuses across Greater Manchester by 2038.

 The first step is to develop a shared plastic-free campus blue-print for all Greater Manchester’s further and higher educational institutions.

-Greater Manchester launched the first city-region wide plan to drive down avoidable single-use plastics in 2018. #PlasticFreeGM is focused on the tourism and hospitality sector as this is typically where larger quantities of single-use plastics are used.
+Greater Manchester launched the first city-region-wide plan to drive down avoidable single-use plastics in 2018. #PlasticFreeGM is focussed on the tourism and hospitality sector as this is typically where larger quantities of single-use plastics are used.
 Its aim is to move organisations in this sector towards more sustainable alternatives and pledge to take action to reduce avoidable single-use plastics across Greater Manchester. #PlasticFreeGM is delivered in partnership with campaigning partners across our city-region.

 • Greater Manchester launches first city-region wide plan to drive down single-use plastics